Jackie Trad

-Jacklyn Anne Trad (born 25 April 1972) is a former Australian politician.
+Jacklyn Anne Trad (born 25 April 1972) is an Australian company director and former politician, currently serving as CEO of the Clean Energy Council.
 She was Deputy Premier of Queensland from 2015 to 2020, Treasurer of Queensland from 2017 to 2020 and represented the Electoral district of South Brisbane for the Labor Party from April 2012 to October 2020.

 Trad also served as Queensland's Minister for Transport, Minister for Trade, Minister for Infrastructure, Local Government and Planning, and Minister for Aboriginal and Torres Strait Islander Partnerships in the Palaszczuk Government.

 Personal life and family

 Trad is the second daughter of Lebanese immigrants; Lebanese Arabic was her first language.
 The family returned to Lebanon in 1979 to live in Beirut for one year where she attended the International College.
 Back in Australia, she attended Lourdes Hill College in Brisbane and her parents became local small business owners, operating a fruit shop in Woolloongabba.
 She began an arts degree at Griffith University and completed a Master of Public Policy at the University of Sydney.

 She grew up in South Brisbane and currently lives in the suburb of West End with her husband and two children.

 Trad identifies as Catholic and with her Maronite Church heritage.